Ruth Landes: Education

-Landes received her B.A. in Sociology from New York University in 1928 and a master's degree from The New York School of Social Work (now part of Columbia University) in 1929 before she studied for her doctorate in anthropology at Columbia University.
+Landes received her B.A. in sociology from New York University in 1928 and a Master's degree from The New York School of Social Work (now part of Columbia University) in 1929 before she studied for her doctorate in anthropology at Columbia University.
 She earned her Ph.D. in 1935 under the mentorship of Ruth Benedict, a pioneer in the field of anthropology and student of Franz Boas.

 Benedict had a profound influence on Landes.
 She was enthralled by the way in which Benedict taught her classes and with the way she forced the students to think in an unconventional way.
 Landes also stated that she was never as happy studying anthropology as when she was studying with Benedict and Boas.
 Landes has recorded that the friendship between herself and Benedict was one of the most meaningful friendships of her life.
-It was a friendship that encouraged her to expand her thoughts about anthropology and question the social norms of society.
+The friendship encouraged her to expand her thinking about anthropology and question the social norms of society.

 Field studies

 Landes began researching the social organization and religious practices of marginalized subjects with her masters thesis on Black Jews in Harlem.
 Seeking to enhance her analysis of that group, she contacted Boas, who suggested her to move to the field of anthropology.

-Under Benedict's tutelage, Landes shifted her focus toward Native Americans, the more traditional anthropological subjects.
+Under Benedict's mentorship, Landes shifted her focus toward Native Americans, the more traditional anthropological subjects.
 Between 1932 and 1936, she undertook field work with the Ojibwa of Ontario and Minnesota, the Santee Dakota in Minnesota, and the Potawatomi in Kansas.
 Using her notes from those trips, Landes produced a large body of written research, including the landmark texts Ojibwa Sociology (1937), Ojibwa Woman (1938), and, much later, Ojibwa Religion and the Midewiwin (1968) and The Mystic Lake Sioux (1968).
 In Ojibwa Sociology and Ojibwa Woman, Landes provides notes on kinship, religious rites and social organization, and in the latter, through the tales of chief informant Maggie Wilson, reported how women navigated within gender roles to assert their economic and social autonomy.
 In Ojibwa Religion and The Mystic Lake Sioux, Landes discussed her subjects' strategies to maintain religious and cultural beliefs and practices while they also respond to rapid changes in their cultural and political environment.

-In 1938-1939, Ruth Landes worked in Bahia, Brazil, to study religious syncretism and identity construction among Afro-Brazilian Candomblé practitioners.
+In 1938–1939, Landes worked in Bahia, Brazil, to study religious syncretism and identity construction among Afro-Brazilian Candomblé practitioners.
 She wrote that the women-centered sphere of candomblé was a source of power for certain disenfranchised blacks and a creative outlet for what she called "passive homosexuals."
 In her published work on these findings, City of Women (1947), Landes discussed how racial politics in Brazil shape many candomblé practices.
 She returned to Brazil in 1966 to study the effects of urban development in Rio de Janeiro.